The columnist Earl Wilson once wrote:

 Property owners sometimes fall behind on mortgage repayments.
 (This is also known as being in mortgage arrears).

-When they do, lenders an apply to the courts to repossess the house.
+When they do, lenders can apply to the courts to repossess the house.

 A court will hear each case with both parties present.

-The homeowner can submit an N244 form and explain why they feel the house should not be repossessed.
+The homeowner can submit an N244 form and to try and stop repossession.
 This form should include a clear plan for meeting all financial repayments.

 Several outcomes are possible at this stage, for example:

 - The homeowner might prove that they meet repayments in a ‘reasonable timeframe’.
-If the court is satisfied with this, the homeowner may be able to keep the house
+If the court is content, the homeowner may be able to reverse the repossession decision

 - Court might rule that house repossession is unnecessary.
 This might be because hardship caused by it is disproportionate to debt owed

-- The court might rule in favour of the lender and order the house to be sold.
+- The court might rule in favour of the lender and order a house sale.

 A judge may also order a house sale in a divorce case.
 We have explained more about this below.